peterlee123hi/ml-foundations/README.md

 This is a living repository of practical notebooks to revisit core machine learning concepts and the mathematical foundations behind them.
 Each project is kept minimal and transparent, using only lightweight dependencies like NumPy.

-LLMs were used only to improve written explanations - absolutely no code or pseudocode was AI-generated.
+LLMs were used only to lightly improve written explanations - absolutely no LaTeX, code, or pseudocode was AI-generated.

 ## Educational Projects